rackerlabs/support-how-to/content/how-to/exchange/hosted-exchange-mailbox-download/_index.md

 Log in to the Rackspace
 [Cloud Office Control Panel](https://cp.rackspace.com/)

-**Note** If you typically access your account using the using, using [MyRackspace Portal](https://login.rackspace.com/login), follow the below steps:
+**Note** If you typically access your account using the [MyRackspace Portal](https://login.rackspace.com/login), follow the below steps to log in to the Cloud Office Control Panel:
 <br />**i**.
 In the top navigation bar, click **Select a Product>>Dedicated Hosting**.
 <br />**ii**.
 Click **Products>>Cloud Office**.
 <br />**iii**.
 In the Cloud Office window, click **Open Cloud Office Control Panel**.